What Is Fiduciary Duty for HOA Board Members?

 Board members are fiduciaries.
 This legal status carries real obligations that most board members don't fully understand—until something goes wrong.

-4 min read Compliance & Reality
+4 min read Compliance & Fiduciary Reality

 When you join an HOA board, you become a fiduciary.
 This isn't a formality—it's a legal designation that creates real obligations.